mr0bbie/incredible-moon-257e6/src/pages/about.md

         media_width: fifty
       - title: Australian Made
         subtitle: 'In fermentum odio et tortor laoreet, sed interdum augue ornare. '
-        content: >+
+        content: >
-          The Glow Letter Co hand builds our letters at our Brisbane factory using the latest CNC laser and router equipment.
           Each letter is extensively tested and specially packaged before entering the hire fleet to ensure they glow their brightest at your event.
 We are continually testing and refining our letter builds to introduce new technology and manufacturing techniques.
         image: images/about-2.jpg
         image_alt: People in a conference room
         media_position: left